Motouom/PackIt/doc/Frontend-Documentation.md

 ### User Error Handling

-Packit ensures that user errors are communicated clearly and in a user-friendly manner.
+PackIt ensures that user errors are communicated clearly and in a user-friendly manner.
 When an error occurs due to user actions, descriptive messages are provided to guide the user on how to correct the issue.

 - **Invalid URL**: If the user enters an invalid URL, an error message is displayed: "The URL provided is not valid.
 Please enter a valid URL."
 - **Missing Information**: If required fields are left empty, an error message prompts the user to complete all necessary fields.

 ## Logging and Monitoring

-To maintain a high level of reliability and performance, Packit employs logging and monitoring practices:
+To maintain a high level of reliability and performance, PackIt employs logging and monitoring practices:

 #### Client-Side Logging